jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### Testing the model

-I strongly recommend you to think about a linear regression problem that interested you, and train a simple network now.
-A lot of issues happened in a complex model will show up even in such a simple model.
-With a complex model, you treat it as a black box and many actions are purely random guesses.
-Work with a model designed by yourself, you can create better sceaniors to test your theories and develop a better insight on DL.
-Most tutorial have already pre-cooked parameters.
-So they teach you the easier part without having you to struggle on the hard part.
+I strongly recommend you to think about a linear regression problem that interested you, and train a simple model now.
+A lot of issues happened in a complex model will show up in such a simple model.
+With a complex model, you treat it as a black box , and many actions are purely random guesses.
+Working with a model designed by yourself, you create better sceaniors to test your theories, and develop a better insight in DL.
+Most tutorials have pre-cooked parameters.
+They teach you the easier part without having you to struggle on the hard part.

 So let Pieter train the system.
 ```